nathanl25/minesweeper/README.md

 - Coded in Java
 - Uses a nested ArrayList of class instances for the gameboard
-- Hash Set for remaining tiles
+- Hash Set to track remaining tiles
 - Recursive DFS for revealing adjacent blank tiles

 ---

 ## Known issues

-- Inputs currently are not sanitised
+- ~~Inputs currently are not sanitised~~ Game will prompt user for input until a valid input is entered

 ---